 From 2002 until 2006 Anthony was test/reserve driver for B·A·R Honda/Honda Racing F1 Team, racing at the Malaysian Grand Prix in 2005, and competing in two Grands Prix for Minardi F1 in 2002.
 In November 2006 Anthony signed to race with the Super Aguri F1 Team for the 2007 and 2008 F1 Championships.
 Due to financial issues, the team closed during the 2008 Championship.
 Anthony returned to action testing for Honda F1 Racing and has since continued to work with the team in its various guises, as Brawn F1 and now as the Mercedes AMG Petronas F1 Team.

 During 2009 Anthony returned to sports cars to contest the Le Mans 24hrs race with the Aston Martin Racing Team, in their LMP1 entry.
 In 2010 he made the step to racing sports cars full-time, joining Team Peugeot Sport for its 2010 Le Mans campaign and winning in his debut race for Peugeot at the 12 Hours of Sebring.
 In 2011 Anthony competed in the Intercontinental Le Mans Cup with Peugeot Sport.

-In 2016 Anthony and the team will return to the track hoping to challenge again for victory for Toyota Racing, in the new TS050, competing in the WEC – which consists of nine international endurance rounds (races of between six and twenty-four hours) and runs from April to November.
+In 2017 Anthony and the team will return to the track hoping to challenge again for victory for Toyota Racing in the new TS050 HYBRID.
+They will be competing in the FIA World Endurance Championship, which consists of nine international endurance rounds (races of between six and twenty-four hours) and runs from April to November.